 Everyone in the family needs to know they are loved, accepted and respected, and this is especially true of the parent-child relationship.
 Children need to have a secure attachment to their parents and have their need to belong fulfilled.

 Sometimes children’s behaviour can push us to our limits, but absolute unconditional love with firm boundaries of expected behaviour for every member of the family is critical.

 Can you describe the concept of authoritative parenting?

 An authoritative style of parenting is considered to be a balanced, well-adjusted, stable and unwavering approach to child rearing.
 This is because the authoritative parenting style is marked by firm rules and shared decision making in a warm, loving and supportive environment.

-Authoritative parenting is characterized by acceptance, interactional warmth and responsiveness, unconditional love for the child as an individual and treating the child with kindness and dignity.
+Authoritative parenting is characterised by acceptance, interactional warmth and responsiveness, unconditional love for the child as an individual and treating the child with kindness and dignity.
 To put it simply, authoritative parenting shows absolute respect toward the child.